Sainikpuri: Neighborhoods

 Most of these neighbourhoods are served by the Sainikpuri Post Office.
-Until the late 1980s, a police outpost manned by two constables served Sainikpuri, Vayupuri and the Defence colony, with the main police station at Kushaiguda.
+Until the late 1980s, a police outpost staffed by two constables served Sainikpuri, Vayupuri and the Defence colony, with the main police station at Kushaiguda.
 Over the time, things have changed, and the Rachakonda Police Commissionerate of the Cyberabad Police presently lies on the Sainikpuri-Neredmet Main Road.
 The law & order scenario is surprisingly good, thanks to the Sainikpuri's disciplined residents and the regular patrolling by the Cyberabad Police, though isolated incidents of burglaries, drug-pedalling and chain-snatching are reported from the extension areas from time to time.
 Clement Cheema, a notorious Nigerian drug-peddler with alleged links to several Tollywood actors and actresses, was arrested by the police in 2010 from a Sainikpuri extension area.
 These extension areas are popular with students from African countries staying in Hyderabad, and there is a dedicated restaurant catering to the African students.

 The thoroughfare through the roads of cantonment area has been a bone of contention between the residents of Sainikpuri and the cantonment authorities, over which several legal battles were fought and protests were held.
 For accessing parts of the Sainikpuri area, one has to necessarily pass through the cantonment area which is under the Secunderabad Cantonment Board.
 Indian Army controls the access.
 On the other hand, over the years several civilian residential colonies have developed around the Sainikpuri area.
-Consequently the vehicular traffic increased.
+Consequently, the vehicular traffic increased.
 The grievance of the Indian Army is that this was interfering with the training of the soldiers.
-Therefore at different times, attempts were to stop the night movement of the civilian traffic or to restrict the same.
+Therefore, at different times, attempts were to stop the night movement of the civilian traffic or to restrict the same.
 On the other hand, civilians complain that the access roads are deliberately maintained badly, and that hindrances are being caused in essential movements.
 Of late, a move has been made by the Indian Army authorities to levy fee from the civilian traffic moving through the cantonment roads, which evoked protests from the civilians.
 An amicable solution to these problems is yet to be found.